awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 ## Unmanaging a Member Account<a name="unmanage-account"></a>

 If you created an account in Account Factory that you no longer want to be managed by AWS Control Tower in a landing zone, you can unmanage the account\.
-This can be done in the AWS Service Catalog console by an AWS SSO user in either the **AWSAccountFactory** or **AWSServiceCatalogAdmins** groups\.
+This can be done in the AWS Service Catalog console by an AWS SSO user in the **AWSAccountFactory** group\.
 For more information on AWS SSO users or groups, see [Managing Users and Access Through AWS Single Sign\-On](sso.md)\.
 The following procedure describes how to unmanage a member account\.

 **To unmanage a member account**